Create a custom Windows PE boot image with Configuration Manager

 On the Options page, select the x64 platform, and click Next.

-Figure 15.
 Add the DaRT component to the Configuration Manager boot image.

 Distribute the boot image to the CM01 distribution point by selecting the Boot images node, right-clicking the Zero Touch WinPE x64 boot image, and selecting Distribute Content.